s-a-63/Research_Browser_Extensions/README.md

 ## 📂 Files in this Repository
 ### ▶️  [`Documents/`](./Documents/)
 - Task 7-Identify and Remove Suspicious Browser Extensions: Word document containing analysis of the extensions.
+- my_extensions: A screenshot of my extensions list.

 ---